emilyabrown/IS30-S19-Internet-Society/README.md

 The Field Guide to Human-Centered Design

+Hayles, K. (1999).
+“How We Became Posthuman: Virtual Bodies in Cybernetic, Literature, and Informatics” The University of Chicago Press.
+Read: prologue and chapter 1.

 ### THURSDAY (7/18) - User Profiling & Surveillance

 Watch Video: Forum Privatheit 2018: Shoshana Zuboff keynote speech on surveillance capitalism